vfarcic/devops24/manuscript/08-jenkins-cd.md

 prod-chartmuseum-68bc575fb7-jgs98  0/1    Pending  0         1s
 prod-jenkins-6dbc74554d-gbzp4      0/1    Pending  0         1s
 ```

+W> ## A note to minishift users
+W>
+W> OpenShift requires Routes to make services accessible outside the cluster.
+To make things more complicated, they are not part of "standard Kubernetes" so we'll need to create one using `oc`.
+Please execute the command that follows.
+W>
+W> `oc -n prod create route edge --service prod-jenkins --insecure-policy Allow --hostname jenkins.$ADDR`
+W>
+W> That command created an `edge` Router tied to the `prod-jenkins` Service.
+Since we do not have SSL certificates for HTTPS communication, we also specified that it is OK to use insecure policy which will allow us to access Jenkins through plain HTTP.
+The last argument defined the address through which we'd like to access Jenkins UI.

 We can see that Helm sent requests to Kube API to create all the resources defined in our Chart.
 As a result, among other resources, we got the Pods which run containers with Jenkins and ChartMuseum.